terjeio/ioSender/readme.md

 Edge pre-releases can be [downloaded from here](https://www.io-engineering.com/downloads), they contains changes yet to be incorporated in a main release and might be buggy and even break existing functionality.
 Use with care and please [post feedback](https://github.com/terjeio/ioSender/discussions/436) on any issues encountered!

+2.0.46p10 \(release candidate\):

+* Added probe select dropdown to _Work Parameters_ controls and _Probing_ tab, visible when the controller supports two or more probes.

+* Attempt at improving handling of fast scrolling in the program list.
+Ref. issue [#462](https://github.com/terjeio/ioSender/issues/462).

+* Fix for startup exception with legacy controllers, ref issue [#460](https://github.com/terjeio/ioSender/issues/460).

 2.0.46p9 \(release candidate\):

 * Switched to slider based override control. __NOTE:__ grblHAL builds prior to 20250515 and Grbl may exhibit odd behaviour on large changes.